What is an Acute Illness in Health and Social Care?

 Vaccinations

-Vaccinations are a crucial preventative measure.
+Vaccinations are an important preventative measure.
 They help protect against infections like influenza, pneumonia, and certain types of meningitis.

 Healthy Lifestyle Choices